-2.3 Initiative Activities
+2.3 Activities

 The WHI committed, in a first stage, to coordinate together with CEMLA a series of 10 initial country assessments in a period of three years.
-The country assessments, in order of actual and planned completion, are: Peru5, Argentina, Chile, Trinidad and Tobago, El Salvador6, Organization of Eastern Caribbean States (OECS), Brazil, Colombia, Mexico and Costa Rica (pilot experience).
+These 10 initial country assessments, in order of completion, are: Peru4, Argentina, Chile, Trinidad and Tobago, El Salvador5, Organization of Eastern Caribbean States (OECS), Brazil, Colombia, Mexico6 and Costa Rica.

+INITIATIVE ACTIVITIES

-INITIATIVE ACTIVITIES Phase 1 (From March 1998 to March 1999)
+Phase 1 (From March 1998 to March 1999)